 The review is organized as follows:

-00:41 – Model comparison and overview.
+01:12 – Model comparison and overview.

-03:56 – Full teardown and analysis of internal hardware.
+06:29 – Brief teardown and internal construction.

 The Signal Path (TSP) is an electrical engineering video blog for industry professionals, students and hobbyists.
 TSP is a non-for-profit website dedicated to provide free education spanning a wide range of electrical engineering topics.
 Equipment reviews, tutorials and repair videos are posted regularly.